Henry Charlick: History

 Geoffrey killed himself by drinking lysol.
 He had been suffering from severe disabilities as a result of World War I injuries.

 Raymond's son Geoffrey Raymond Charlick (1912–1976) was a linguist, scholar and author.

+Charlick had a younger brother John Charlick (1854 – 15 January 1879) who showed great aptitude as a chess player, perhaps of equal strength, but died young.
+He is remembered as a composer of chess problems.

 Charlick Gambit

-In the early 1890s, Charlick introduced the dubious chess opening 1.d4 e5?!, which is sometimes called the Charlick Gambit.
+In the early 1890s, Charlick introduced the dubious chess opening 1.d4 e5?!, which was sometimes (back then) called the Charlick Gambit.
 Charlick's idea was to meet 2.dxe5 with the gambit 2...d6 "with the object of preventing White from playing a close game."
 Today, 1.d4 e5 is usually called the Englund Gambit, and the 2.dxe5 d6 offshoot that Charlick pioneered is usually called the Blackburne–Hartlaub Gambit.
 Modern theory considers 2...d6 even more dubious than the main line 2...Nc6 3.Nf3 Qe7, since White obtains a large advantage after 2...d6 3.Nf3 Bg4 4.Bg5 Qd7 5.exd6 Bxd6 6.Nbd2.